Logo

 8. Cookies and Pixels

-• Personalise user experiences.
+• Personalize experiences.

-• Track engagement with marketing campaigns and emails.
+• Track marketing engagement.

 9. Data Security

-We use strict measures to protect your data, including:
+We use strict measures including:

 10. Complaints